kroesche/borg-scripts/README.md

 BTW in both cases of downloading the binary from the GitHub releases page, I had to use `xattr` to remove the quarantine attribute from either the single file, or recursively over the unzipped directory structure.

+## Apple Silicon (Mx)

+The above does not work on a Mac with Apple silicon like an M1, M2, etc. The prebuilt binaries only work on x86.
+Maybe it can be made to work with Rosetta but I didn't try that.
+For my computer that has an M3, I just used the homebrew version and had to approve python3 disk access.